netdata/netdata/collectors/python.d.plugin/exim/README.md

 ## Requirements

 The module uses the `exim` binary, which can only be executed as root by default.
 We need to allow other users to `exim` binary.
-We solve that adding `queue_list_requires_admin` statement in exim configuration and set to `false`, because is `true` by default.
+We solve that adding `queue_list_requires_admin` statement in exim configuration and set to `false`, because it is `true` by default.
 On many Linux distributions, the default location of `exim` configuration is in `/etc/exim.conf`.

 1. Edit the `exim` configuration with your preferred editor and add:
 `queue_list_requires_admin = false`